 ZeroWaste

-Our research addresses the barriers associated with integrating wastes into the circular economy, developing and implementing cutting-edge scientific, technical, social, economic and education-based solutions.
+Southern Cross University’s ZeroWaste research cluster brings together expertise in geochemistry, environmental science, engineering, business, and education to develop practical solutions for our global waste challenge.
+Our research addresses the barriers to integrating waste into the circular economy, developing and implementing cutting-edge scientific, technical, social, economic, and education-based strategies.

 ReCirculator